 As an architect, you have special and unique expertise that can generate a LOT of value to your clients.

-Selecting the right materials can significantly decrease the maintenance cost of a building for example, or a particular design decision (e.g. incorporating an extra room in the attic or additional parking) can increase the value of a property with 5 or 10%.
+For example, selecting the right materials can significantly decrease the maintenance cost of a building, or a particular design decision – like incorporating an extra room in the attic or additional parking – can increase the value of a property with 5 or 10%.

-These are not minor things we’re talking about.
+These are not minor things.
 These are things where your expertise and effort can really make a big impact.

-When talking with a prospect (possible client), first try to understand what they want to achieve, what is important to them, so you know what “value” means for him or her.
+When talking with a possible client, first try to understand what they want to achieve and what is important to them, so you know what “value” means for him or her.
 Is it design, is it cost efficiency, is it energy efficiency, or is it practicality and space optimization?

-Next, explain to people how you will help them achieve this.
+Next, explain to people how exactly you can help them achieve this.

-Give valuable tips and advice.
-Explain them how you would approach the project, explain how you have done similar projects for similar people, explain them what are important things to take into account and what the dire consequences would be when things are done wrong,
+Share your knowledge by giving valuable tips and advice.
+Explain to them how you would approach the project, explain how you have done similar projects for similar people, explain to them what are important risk factors.

 2 / Increase your rate

-You are aware of the significant value you can bring to a project, and by focussing on this value your client is aware of it too.
+OK, so you’re are aware of the significant value you can bring to a project, and by focussing on this value your client is aware of it too.
 The client is not perceiving you as a cost any longer, but as an important asset to achieve his goals.
 Based on what you said during that meeting he knows that you have the right expertise and skills to make sure the right choices and decisions will be made and expensive mistakes will be avoided.

 Remember, the design choices you will make for this client will have a big impact!
-We’re talking about energy or maintenance savings of thousands of dollars, extra property value of tens of thousands of dollars, enjoying a practical and or beautiful house for the rest of a lifetime …
+We’re talking about energy or maintenance savings of thousands of dollars, extra property value of tens of thousands of dollars, enjoying a practical and beautiful house for the rest of a lifetime …

-Believe me, if you were able to convey this value during that meeting, your clients are not going to choose a competitor for a couple of hundred (or even thousand) dollars.
+Believe me, if you were able to convey this value to the potential client, he is not going to choose a competitor for a couple of hundred – or even thousands – of dollars.

 So, just do it.
 Increase your rate on your next project.
 Then raise it again, and then again.

-- You’ll attract the right kind of clients: those that see and understand the value of your work instead of those that shopping for the least expensive on the market.
+- You’ll attract the right kind of clients: those that see and understand the value of your work instead of those that focus on price only.

 - Charging a higher rate will allow you to go the extra mile, and spend more time on doing a great job for your client.
-This will result in higher quality, more happy clients, that will recommend you to their friends and family …
+This will result in higher quality and service and more happy clients.
+These happy clients in turn will recommend you to their friends and family.

 So although we tend to forget the notion of time when we’re doing work we love – when we’re in “the flow” – we need to make sure that all design time is billed for.

-You can’t keep on throwing hours at a project, just because the artists in you pushes you towards better and more beautiful design.
+You can’t keep on throwing hours at a project, just because the artist in you pushes you towards better and more beautiful design.

-Like it or not, budgets are a fact for anyone working in the service industry – where you’re basically trading hours for money.
+Like it or not, budgets are a fact for anyone working in the service industry – where you’re basically trading your valuable time for money.

 Think about it: you’re selling a project with 10 hours of budgeted design work, at $90/hour.
 If in reality, you spend 20 hours (giving away 10 hours for free), you’ve decreased your actual rate to $45/hour.
 You just gave your client a 50% discount, and he didn’t even have to ask for it!
-Being Leonard da Vince and Mother Teresa is just too much, even if you’re an architect.
+Being Leonard da Vince ánd Mother Teresa is just too much …

 4 /Don’t only charge design work